Amniotic fluid embolism: Biomarkers

-Treatment
+Treatment and management

+When dealing with a patient with amniotic fluid embolism, stabilizing the patient is the first line of action.
+If the patient is in need of oxygen, oxygen delivered via a high flow rebreather mask should be given.
+If a patient is unstable and unable to receive oxygen via the high flow rebreather mask or nasal cannula, then steps should be taken to support the patient via endotracheal tube and placed on a ventilator.

+A patient at risk of cardiovascular compromise due to late stage vasodilation of the blood vessels should be given phenylephrine to vasoconstrict the arteries and raise the blood pressure to prevent persistent hypotension Due to the nature of AFE being an anaphylaxis like reaction epinephrine should be given as well.

+If hemorrhage occurs, the transfusion of packed red blood cells is given promptly to prevent further complications.
+In the case of DIC, recombinant activated factor VIIa is a quick way to address this issue.
+Serine proteinase inhibitor FOY and Aprotinin have also been used to treat DIC in AFE.

+The successful use of heparin in these cases could be attributable not only to it being an anticoagulant useful in the treatment of DIC, but also due to its ability to enhance c1 esterase inhibitor activity thereby reducing complement activation and inflammation.
+A case report published in 2015 also documented the successful use of c1 esterase inhibitor concentrate in the treatment of amniotic fluid embolism.

 A case report on Amniotic Fluid Embolism published in the A & A Practice Journal in 2020 has revealed that when milrinone is administered as an aerosol, selective pulmonary vasodilation occurs without significant changes in mean arterial pressure or systemic vascular resistance; and if used immediately after Amniotic Fluid Embolism, inhaled milrinone may mitigate the pulmonary vasoconstriction.

-However, since the circumstances that lead to this complication are difficult to influence, treatment to resolve the symptoms and deteriorating vascular conditions can improve outcomes.

 Epidemiology

 Amniotic fluid embolism is very uncommon and the rate at which it occurs is 1 instance per 20,000 births.
 Though rare, it comprises 10% of all maternal deaths.

 History

 This rare complication has been recorded seventeen times prior to 1950.
-The complication was originally described in 1926 by J. R. Meyer at the University of Sao Paulo.
+The complication was originally described in 1926 by J. R. Meyer at the University of São Paulo.
 A 1941 case study of eight autopsies of pregnant women who died suddenly during childbirth by Clarence Lushbaugh and Paul Steiner enabled widespread recognition of the diagnosis within the medical community, and was eventually republished as a landmark paper in the Journal of the American Medical Association.